As an Amazon Associate I earn from qualifying purchases.

 Bella and Edward head off for their honeymoon.
 They have their own private island near Rio.
 Why they want somewhere near the equator is not explained.
 They would get far more hours of winter darkness in Tasmania or New Zealand.

 This series has equated sex with death, specifically by the vampiric bite.
-And as soon as the couple consumate their honeymoon, the implications of violence are soon there.
+And once the couple consumate their honeymoon, the implications of violence are there.
 The bed is broken, Bella ends up bruised and battered ... and then, somehow, she gets pregnant!

 Bella gets sequestered in the Cullen home, back in Washington State.
 Her vampiric unborn child is slowly draining the life out of her.
 Carlisle Cullen (Peter Facinelli - Supernova, Hollow Man 2 ) is a Doctor, but he displays a complete lack of both medical knowledge and scientific curiosity.
 It takes weeks for anyone to think of replacing her depleted blood supply!